 Elephant conservation volunteering South Africa

-Become an animal conservation volunteer and become part of the conservation and animal management teams on your game reserve of choice.
+Become an animal conservation volunteerand become part of the conservation and animal management teams on your game reserve of choice.
 Become part of the back stage running of the reserve and get involved in all the aspects of research, animal monitoring and general reserve maintenance.
 Our wildlife conservation and gap year placements for students and adults have been established with the needs of the game reserves or conservation projects in mind.
-No experience is required only a passion for the project you have chosen.
-So your conservation work with animals will be meaningful, as well as a once in a life time experience!
+No experience is required, only a passion for the project you have chosen.
+Your conservation work with animals will be meaningful, as well as a once in a life time experience!

 Horse Rehabilitation Volunteer